sapidlabs/bplanned/_posts/2021-02-20-how-to-add-private-notes-to-calendar.md

 date: 20 Feb 2021
 ---

-Ever wondered...if you could somehow add notes to a shared calendar?
+Ever wondered...if you could somehow add notes to calendar?
 Unfortunately, you can't do it with traditional calendars.
 B-Planned allows you to add private notes shared events on calendar.

 ### How to add private notes to calendar?